your-pace-ai/your-pace.ai/backend/recommendationAlgo/recommendation.md

 ## Algorithm Philosophy

-The algorithm now combines traditional content-based filtering with **Matrix Factorization using Gradient Descent** - a calculus and algebra intensive approach that learns user preferences through mathematical optimization.
+The algorithm now combines traditional content-based filtering with **Matrix Factorization using Gradient Descent**

 The enhanced system operates on multiple principles: